 Here are a few more reviews with well-written summaries for you to check out.
-Summaries tend to be the longest parts of book reviews, so we won’t turn this post into a novel itself by pasting them all here: Le Cirque Navire reviewed by Anna Brill, The Heart of Stone reviewed by Kevin R. Dickinson, Fitting Out: The Friendship Experiment reviewed by Lianna Albrizio.
+The summary tend to be the longest part of the book review, so we won’t turn this post into a novel itself by pasting them all here: Le Cirque Navire reviewed by Anna Brill, The Heart of Stone reviewed by Kevin R. Dickinson, Fitting Out: The Friendship Experiment reviewed by Lianna Albrizio.

 While you should absolutely weave your own personal take of a book into the review, your evaluation shouldn’t only be based on your subjective opinion.
-As much as possible, you should try to objectively review the stronger and weaker elements of the story, and provide examples from the text to back up your points.
+Along with presenting how you reacted to the story and how it affected you, you should also try to objectively critique the stronger and weaker elements of the story, and provide examples from the text to back up your points.

 Your evaluation might focus heartily on the book’s prose: